 There is considerable doubt that such decisions will now be enforced as a matter of course however, because the risk of repayment if and when the matter is finally determined in court or arbitration proceedings could still be a factor in many cases.
 The Supreme Court itself acknowledged this but did confirm that some cases will be able to proceed to be enforced.

 It is of note that between the Court of Appeal and the Supreme Court decisions, there have been a number of cases where companies in insolvent liquidation have tried to enforce adjudicator's decisions with insurance-backed guarantees and indemnities to offer to keep funds available to pay back and compensate for any perceived wrongs if the decision is successfully challenged in subsequent proceedings.
 This movement, with specialists effectively funding and therefore taking on the risk of pursuing sums in anticipation of financial gain, has gained traction and support.
 The Supreme Court decision will certainly add further wind to their sails.
+Indeed, in September 2020, an insolvent party succeeded in enforcing an adjudicator’s decision in its favour having agreed to ring-fence the sum awarded by the adjudicator and to provide insurance that would cover the solvent party’s legal costs if they did take legal action to reverse the adjudicator’s findings and succeeded (Styles & Wood (In administration) (S&W) v GE CIF Trustees).
+In the event that the solvent party does not in fact challenge the adjudicator’s decision, or does so but fails, the insolvent party will keep the sum enforced.

 As such, if you are involved in a project where part of the supply chain becomes insolvent, which is a heightened immediate risk in this post-pandemic world, do not drop your guard and assume that they are dead and buried and no longer a threat.
 If you know that they considered they were still owed money and/or you have a potential cross-claim against them, make sure you keep good, full records (including for example costs to complete or remedy their work) because you might still have to prove you are right to avoid a nasty surprise down the line.